dgaydukov/cert-aws/sa/files/sa.md

     * each site should have non-overlapping IP range (VGW acts as hub and re-advertise these ranges to other sites, so they communicate with each other)
     * create site-to-site vpn for each site but with same virtual gateway (many CGW to single VGW) Both of them using IPSec protocol (encrypt all IP packets of data before sending over the internet and decrypt them back on receiving).
-Note that IPSec operates on network layer of osi, so it provide pretection/encryption for data in transit, yet source/destination may not be aware of IPSec, so it doesn't provide end-to-end protection.
+Note that IPSec operates on network layer of osi, so it provide protection/encryption for data in transit, yet source/destination may not be aware of IPSec, so it doesn't provide end-to-end protection.
 VPG (virtual private gateway) terminate IPSec connection and from there on traffic goes unencrypted.
+Customer Gateway - to configure vpn, you have to create customer gateway in your on-premise, and then you have to notify aws about this.
+So from aws side it's just a way to notify aws about your customer gateway (you just supply IP of your real customer gateway).
 Client VPN endpoint - allows end users to access aws network over TLS.
 Target network (vpc subnet) - network that you associate with VPN endpoint, so end users can access it.
 You create vpn endpoint, associate it with target network and distribute vpn config file with end users.
 End user download openVpn and using your config connect to vpc.
 When you create client vpn you can enable split-tunnel.